Highlights of Pennsylvania Republicans' Hearing on Election Irregularities

 — Team Trump (@TeamTrump) November 25, 2020

-President Trump called into the hearing, appearing impressed by what he had heard from the witnesses.
+President Trump called in to the hearing, appearing impressed by what he had heard from the witnesses.

 He vowed to fight the results of the election and thanked everyone present for sharing their testimonies.

 “We have to turn the election over, because there’s no doubt,” Trump said.
-“We have all the evidence, we have all the affidavits, we have everything, all we need is to have some judge listen to it properly without having a political opinion or having another kind of a problem.”PA Senate Republicans
+“We have all the evidence, we have all the affidavits, we have everything.
+All we need is to have some judge listen to it properly without having a political opinion or having another kind of a problem.”PA Senate Republicans

 The president praised Giuliani for continuing to fight the case, while other lawyers backed down.